woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/payment.md

 ### getActiveSavedPaymentMethods

 Returns the saved payment methods for the current customer that are active, i.e. the ones that can be used to pay for the current order.

-#### _Returns_
+#### _Returns_ <!-- omit in toc -->

 `object` - The saved payment methods for the current customer that are active, i.e. the ones that can be used to pay for this order.
 This is an object, it will be specific to each payment method.
 As an example, Stripe's saved tokens are returned like so:

 ```js
 activeSavedPaymentMethods: {